 Just the sound of those two words “Green Crack” will make you shiver.
 And so it should.
 This notorious strain got its name from Snoop Dogg and is known for being highly addictive.
 THC can reach as high as 24%, and this powerhouse can provide a boost of energy to help you get things done.
 It is known for helping people with a variety of problems including ADHD, PTSD and works wonders for migraines.

 Blue Dream actually does the exact opposite that what its name refers to.
-Instead of getting you couch-locked in dreamland, this strain is known for giving a jolt of energy that leaves you completely focused and motivated.
-It is a create strain to help deal with the side effects of ADHD medications and can help with chronic pain.
+Instead of getting you couch-locked in dreamland, this cannabis strain is known for giving a jolt of energy that leaves you completely focused and motivated.
+It is a great cannabis strain to help deal with the side effects of ADHD medications and can help with chronic pain.

 Gorilla Glue #4

 This is the last cannabis strain on our list and has won several awards due to its beautiful frosty flowers and its potent effects.
 Similar to all the strains above Gorilla Glue #4 has medical benefits that behave like an amphetamine to help alleviate the symptoms of ADHD.
 GG#4 was accidentally creative by Josey Whales but soon turned into a sensation helping to treat a variety of medical conditions including; OCD, chronic pain, and arthritis.

 Final Thoughts about Marijuana and ADHD